ArthurGareginyan/rss-feed-icon/readme.txt

 === RSS Feed Icon ===
 Contributors: Arthur Gareginyan
-Tags: rss, feed, feeds, rss feed, rss feeds, button, icon, follow, RSS2Email, subscribe, subscription, email subscription, newsletter, newsletters, email newsletter, email newsletters, specificfeeds.com, specificfeeds, specific feeds, feedburner, feedburner alternative, иконка, значок, кнопка
+Tags: rss, feed, feeds, rss feed, rss feeds, button, icon, follow, rss2email, subscribe, subscription, email subscription, newsletter, newsletters, email newsletter, email newsletters, specificfeeds.com, specificfeeds, specific feeds, feedburner, feedburner alternative
 Donate link: https://www.spacexchimp.com/donate.html
 Requires at least: 3.9
-Tested up to: 5.0
+Tested up to: 5.1
-Stable tag: 2.27
+Stable tag: 2.28
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily add the RSS feed icon in any place of your website.
-It will be responsive and compatible with all major browsers.
-It will work with any theme!
+Easily and safely add a RSS feed icon to any place (post content, page content, widget, sidebar, header, footer) of your WordPress website.

 == Description ==

-An easy to use, with intuitive interface, WordPress plugin that lets you easily add the RSS feed icon by using a simple shortcode in any place of your website, such as: header, post content , page content, sidebar and/or footer.
+An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily and safely add a RSS feed icon by using a simple shortcode to any place (post content, page content, widget, sidebar, header, footer) of your WordPress website.
 RSS feed icon allows your visitors to receive messages from your Blog/RSS feed by email.

 This plugin give you finer control over RSS feed icon, it can be configured on the plugin settings page.
 You can choose one of integrated RSS feed icons or upload your own icon.
 You can change the size of icon, and etc. If you want more options, then let us know and we will be happy to add them.

-Also you don't need to edit any file of your theme, this plugin will do everything for you.
-It's just plug and play, no tedious configurations or hacks, just install, enable and start enjoying the RSS feed icon.
-RSS feed icon will be responsive and compatible with all major browsers.
-It will work with any theme!
+Its purpose is to provide a familiar experience to WordPress users.
+You don't need to edit any file of your theme, this plugin will do everything for you.
+It's just plug and play, no tedious configurations or hacks, just install, enable and start enjoying your fancy RSS feed icon.
+It's that simple!
+In addition, your RSS feed icon will be compatible with all major browsers and work with any theme.

+To use, on the plugin settings page, enter your RSS feed link, select the desired settings and click the "Save changes" button.
+Then you can put the [rss-feed-icon] shortcode to any place (post content, page content, widget, sidebar, header, footer) of your WordPress website.
+Enjoy your fancy RSS feed icon.
+It's that simple!

 **Features**